-Autolysin is a cell wall degrading enzyme which has the ability to enzymatically disrupt and disintegrate S.
+Autolysin is a cell wall degrading enzyme that has the ability to enzymatically disrupt and disintegrate S.

 Immunoglobulin A1 (IgA1) is the predominant immunoglobulin isotype involved in the protection of mucosal membranes of the upper respiratory tract in humans.
 IgA1 proteases of S.

 A number of other human pathogens such as Haemophilus

 Pneumolysin is a pore-forming toxin of 53 kDa composed of 471 amino acids produced by virtually all clinical isolates of the pneumococcus.
 At high concentration (above 50 hemolytic units), it lyses all cells having cholesterol (receptor for this toxin) in its surface e.g. it damages respiratory epithelium.

 Pneumolysin also may cause a range of effects, including induction of apoptosis, activation of host complement, and induce pro-inflammatory reactions in immune cells.